All Episodes

 Nobody lives forever.

-No situation lasts for everything ends.
+No situation lasts forever.

-With people like you in charge who want to put a timeline on everything, do you ever get anything done in your life?
+With people like you in charge, you want to put a timeline on everything.

-Or do you say, well, I wanted to have this done by now and it's not so screw it.
+Or do you say, well, I wanted to have this done by now and it's not, so screw it.

-But the the the the limitations that you want to oppose uh impose here are senseless, and they they frankly betray or portray no evidence that you are a Republican.
+And they frankly betray or portray no evidence that you are a Republican.

 Another Mike, this one in Olympia, Washington.